Cheryl Neal

 Afghanistan Medal

-Defence Long Service Medal with 4 clasps
+Defence Long Service Medal with 1st – 4th clasps

 Australian Defence Medal

-Chief of Joint Operations Gold Commendation
+Chief of Joint Operations Commendation – Gold

-My great grandmother, Priscilla Amatto lived at Roseby Park Mission (Jerrinja) on the South Coast of NSW.
+My great grandmother, Priscilla Amatto, lived at Roseby Park Mission (Jerrinja) on the South Coast of NSW.
 My grandmother, Gladys Amatto married Stanley Cruickshanks, and my father, Geoffrey Cruickshanks lived in Housing Commission across the road from my mother’s place in Nowra.

-I was born In Nowra Hospital on Valentines Day 1967 to Geoffrey Cruickshanks and Elaine Neal
+I was born In Nowra Hospital on Valentine’s Day 1967 to Geoffrey Cruickshanks and Elaine Neal

 There was a mixture of both pride and concern from my community about my decision to join Defence.
 Regardless, off I went to RAAF Edinburgh for Recruit Training.
 I was initially terribly homesick, and struggled with new things like ironing creases in my uniform, doing hospital corners when I made my bed – and spitting on my boots to polish them.
 But things eventually got easier.
 I made friends, with people that I am still close to today.

 I was posted to RAAF Richmond and RAAF Pearce as an Air Traffic Controller before becoming the mother of identical twins in 1997.
-Following the birth of my daughters I transferred category to become an Administration Officer.
+Following the birth of my daughters, I transferred Category to become an Administration Officer.
 Multiple postings followed.
-I have been an instructor at the Australian Defence Force Academy, and made recruiting advertisements for Defence.
+I have been an instructor at the Australian Defence Force Academy and made recruiting advertisements for Defence.
 I undertook an overseas posting to the UK and have deployed twice to Iraq and Afghanistan.
 I have visited Gallipoli, been a Commanding Officer and flown a fighter jet.
 I have worked hard and experienced both good and difficult times but have also been provided with benefits (such as good income, health care and housing) as well as many other opportunities.

 One of those opportunities was time, funding and support to continue my academic studies.
 I have now completed two Masters degrees.
-This helped me to be promoted a number of times to reach WGCDR rank.
-The benefit of becoming an officer has meant that I have been able to pursue positions of some influence whereby I am able to give back to community more (or at least try to).
+This helped me to be promoted a number of times to reach Wing Commander rank.
+The benefit of becoming an officer has been that I have been able to pursue positions of some influence whereby I am able to give back to community more (or at least try to).
 I was the Deputy Director Diversity and Inclusion Air Force, and filled the Senior Indigenous Liaison Officer position.
-I have contributed to Defence Reconciliation Action Plans and mentored young mob when I could.
+I have contributed to Defence Reconciliation Action Plans and mentored young Mob when I could.
 I have been blessed with not just a fulfilling career, but also many wonderful friendships, throughout my time in Defence.